lhartley870/battleship-wars/TESTING.md

     ![View of player board in live application](/readme-documents/application-screenshots/player-board.png)

-    * It may not be obvious to a player but the python code has been written so that the computer is aware that two ships cannot be placed next to each other.
+    * It may not be obvious to a player but the python code has been written so that the computer is aware that two ships cannot be placed next to each other horizontally or vertically.
 Once a full ship has been hit, its surrounding coordinates horizontally and vertically are filtered out of the computer's future guesses.
-This means that, in this respect, the computer has the same advantage as the human, and makes the game for the player more like playing against a real human.
+This means that, in this respect, the computer has the same advantage as the human, and, for the player, makes the game more like playing against a real human.
-    * Additionally, once the computer has hit half of a ship, the computer will try the coordinate above, below, to the right and to the left of the hit coordinate, selected at random, until the computer hits the second half of the ship.
+    * Additionally, once the computer has hit half of a ship, the computer will try the coordinates above, below, to the right and to the left of the hit coordinate, selected at random, until the computer hits the second half of the ship.
 Again, this helps to make the player's experience more like playing another human, who would apply this logic when playing the game.
-    * The only advantage the player has over the computer is that the code has not been written to enable the computer to recognise when there are not two empty spaces next to each other and so the computer may guess a space where there is no adjacent space and so a ship cannot possibly be situated there.
+    * The only advantage the player has over the computer is that the code has not been written to enable the computer to recognise when there are not two empty spaces next to each other and so the computer may guess a space surrounded by misses, for example, where a ship cannot possibly be situated.

 ## Manual Testing of Functionality of the Game